ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Connection Lifecycle Events

-During the lifetime of a connection there are events that can occur when configured.
+During the lifetime of a Connection there are events that can occur when configured.

 ### Soft Errors {#soft-errors}

 Asynchronous introspection is also possible, via the SoftError Event.
 This event informs the application about the receipt and contents of an ICMP error message related to the Connection.
-This will only happen if the underlying protocol stack supports access to soft errors; however, even if the underlying stack supports it, there is no guarantee that a soft error will be signaled.
+This will only happen if the underlying Protocol Stack supports access to soft errors; however, even if the underlying stack supports it, there is no guarantee that a soft error will be signaled.

 ~~~